 The Universal Declaration of Human Rights (UDHR) is the founding document created by the UN commission.
-Adopted by the United Nations' General Assembly on December 10, 1948, it stands as a common reference point for the world, and setting common standards of achievement in human rights.
+Adopted on December 10, 1948, it stands as a common reference point for the world, and setting common standards of achievement in human rights.